PHLReview

 Pizza Jawn

-To eat some of the best pizza in the city, you’ll either have to secure a reservation at Pizzeria Beddia, call Angelo’s and hope they pick up, or stand in Shackamaxon’s line.
-But at Pizza Jawn, you simply have to order online, pay around $25 or less, and walk out with one of the best pies of your life.
+To eat some of the best pizza in the city, you’ll either have to secure a reservation at Pizzeria Beddia, call Angelo’s and hope they pick up, or stand in line at Pizza Shackamaxon.
+But at Pizza Jawn, you simply have to order online or walk in, pay around $25 or less, and walk out with one of the best pies of your life.

-They might have some specialty pizzas every once in a while, but you’ll always find grandma, Detroit-style, and a round Neapolitan/New York-style hybrid on the menu.
-Each pizza has golden crispy edges, but the grandma is always speckled with sesame seeds on its edges and bottom.
-If you go for the thin-crusted round, expect a chewy, charred, and puffy crust with quarter-sized smoky circles on the edges.
-When grabbing a pan-roasted Detroit pizza, the caramelized crunchy cheese and toppings on the rim give each bite a satisfying crackle.
+The takeout-only shop might have some specialty pizzas every once in a while, but you’ll always find Grandma, Detroit-style, and a round Neapolitan/New York-style hybrid on the menu.
+Each pizza has golden crispy edges, and the Grandma is always speckled with sesame seeds on its edges and bottom.
+If you go for the thin-crust round, expect a chewy, charred, and puffy crust with quarter-sized smoky circles on the edges.
+The pan-roasted Detroit style has crunchy caramelized cheese and toppings around the rim.

 So you might be wondering: which style of pie is best?
-We go for the grandma because of its breadstick-like thickness and the nutty flavor that comes from the sesame.
-The dough has some heft, which means it can hold the weight of Pizza Jawn’s 38 topping choices (OK, maybe not all of them).
-Keep it simple, though, and go with a margherita base.
-It has the perfect balance of ingredients and the mozzarella is some of the creamiest in the city.
-The constant element for all their pies is the tangy tomato sauce that would be good enough to toss with some pasta and serve as a stand-alone dish.
+We go for the Grandma because of its breadstick-like thickness and the nutty flavor that comes from the sesame seeds.
+The dough has some heft, which means it can hold the weight of Pizza Jawn’s 38 topping choices (okay, maybe not all of them).
+Keep it simple, though, and go with a margherita.
+It has the perfect balance of ingredients and the mozzarella is some of the creamiest in town.
+The constant element for all of the pies is the tangy-sweet tomato sauce that would be good enough to use as a dip in a stand-alone dish.

-When it comes to the specialty pies, sandwiches, and menu items—which get randomly announced on their Instagram like a surprise album release—expect things like lasagna sandwiches wrapped in a seeded kaiser roll, salads, and birria pizza.
-They rotate often, so similar to characters in Black Mirror, there’s no point in getting attached since you’ll never see them again.
+When it comes to the specialty pies, sandwiches, and other menu items—which get randomly announced on their Instagram like a surprise album release—expect things like lasagna sandwiches wrapped in a seeded kaiser roll and birria pizza.
+They rotate often, so like the characters in Black Mirror, there’s no point in getting attached since you’ll never see them again.

 Food Rundown